|

 little more usable for gardening, so here the fence has a continuous garden

 border as its companion.
-The stretch alongside the house is still rather
+The stretch alongside the house started out as a

-utilitarian – it is a nursery area where I grow on seedlings that
+narrow strip of nursery area where I used to grow on seedlings that

-prefer a bit more shade (sun-loving seedlings go into the nursery areas in
+prefer a bit more shade (with sun-loving seedlings going into the nursery areas in

 The nursery areas terminate about where the strip opens up to the